 Nuts, chocolate, or candied fruit may be beaten in, or the marshmallows may be rolled in grated coconut before being powdered with sugar.

 Marshmallows as a confection originated in ancient Egypt.
-Marsh-mallow plants were harvested from marshes along the Nile, and sap from their roots was used for thickening and flavoring honey sweetened candies enjoyed by the pharaohs.
+Marsh-mallow plants were harvested from marshes along the Nile, and sap from their roots was used for thickening and flavoring honey sweetened confections enjoyed by the pharaohs.

 Later, French confectioners combined sap from the mallow root with sugar and egg whites which they whipped to create a marshmallow-like candy.
 Eventually, the mallow sap was replaced by gelatin that is commonly used in today's kitchens for making marshmallows.